24 of the Best Earbuds Under $50 Right Now (January 2019)

-But you do get a highly competent pair of earbuds in a design that won't go out of style and from a brand that is known for quality and service.
+But you do get one of the best earbuds under $50 in a design that won't go out of style and from a brand that is known for quality and service.
 If these are important to you, I'd recommend the Edifier HS-180 highly.

 Review score: 3.885/5

 As one of the best-selling earbuds in this category, you can't really go wrong with the Panasonic ErgoFit.
 It ticks all the boxes: good sound quality, good design, and good features.
 As one of my friends said, this is the "IBM of earbuds" - no one will ever truly regret buying them.

 What I like